8 Questions to Ask Before Starting the Adoption Process

 If you are considering adopting a child, you are in very good company!
 There are an estimated 2 million LGBTQ adults in the U.S. who want to parent children, many via adoption.
 There are numerous ingredients that go into successful adoptions.
 Here are 8 questions you should ask yourself before you begin the process.
 If you are comfortable with your answers to these questions, congratulations!
 You are probably ready to begin the adoption process.

 1. Public or Private Agency?

 Private agencies are licensed and regulated by the state they reside in and are often non-profits.
-Many LGBT adults choose to adopt through private adoption agencies, especially those agencies with demonstrated sensitivity to LGBT applicants.
+Many LGBTQ adults choose to adopt through private adoption agencies, especially those agencies with demonstrated sensitivity to LGBTQ applicants.
 While these adoptions can be costly, applicants are often treated very well and can exercise some control over the type of infant or youth they adopt.

 2. What child is right for me/us?

 Think carefully about the type of child you feel most able to parent.
 Please remember that adopting a child is primarily for the child’s benefit, not yours.
 If she has physical, emotional, or mental challenges, will she eventually thrive with you as her parent?
 If he has a high need for attention, are you prepared to let him have the spotlight?
 Would you consider adopting a child who comes with a sister or brother?
 Are you adamant that you must adopt a girl, not a boy or vice versa?
 Are you prepared to parent a straight teenager?
 Or are you pretty open to the kinds of children needing a safe, loving and permanent home?
 The more flexible you are, the greater the chances of success for both you and your child!

 3. Do you have the necessary investments child-rearing requires?